manifold-inc/targon/README.md

 If you encounter any issues during verification, ensure that:

 - All prerequisite steps were completed successfully
-- Your GPU is properly configured for Confidential Compute
+- Your GPU is properly configured for Confidential Compute / PPCIE
 - Your keys are correctly formatted and valid

 At this point, all setup on your TVM nodes is complete.